 - Collins, Randall.
 1979.
 The Credential Society: An Historical Sociology of Education and Stratification.
 New York: Academic Press.

 - Dore, Ronald Philip.
 1976.
 The Diploma Disease: Education, Qualification, and Development.
-Berkeley: University of California Press.
+Berkeley, CA: University of California Press.

 - Wilke, Arthur S. 1979.
 The Hidden Professoriate: Credentialism, Professionalism, and the Tenure Crisis.
 Westport, CT: Greenwood Press.